model-zoo/scikit-learn-lambda/README.md

   requires configuring and maintaining autoscaling groups.
 AWS Lambda abstracts this complexity away for you.

+Read more in our blogpost: [Saving 95% on infrastructure costs using AWS Lambda for scikit-learn predictions](https://modelzoo.dev/blog/lambda.html).

 ## Overview

 scikit-learn-lambda provides three components: